UPC/ravada/docs/docs/local_resources.rst

 Local JS and CSS files instead CDN
 ==================================

-Local vs CDN this is the question.
+Some users behind firewalls may experience rendering problems.
+By default we use CDN versions of the JavaScript and CSS libraries.
-For default we used CDN, it's better, but in some specific cases it may be useful to have the libraries JS and CSS locally.
+In some specific cases it may be useful to have those libraries in the same server as the Ravada web frontend runs.

-You need to `install yarn <https://yarnpkg.com/en/docs/install#debian-stable>`_ and add the repository.

-.. note::  Ubuntu 18.04 comes with cmdtest installed by default, and yarn is and old version (0.32 vs 1.7) better add the repository from `yarnpkg.com <https://yarnpkg.com/en/docs/install#debian-stable>`_.

-And follow this steps:

-.. prompt:: bash

-	cd /usr/share/ravada
-	yarn config set -- --modules-folder /usr/share/ravada/public/fallback
-	yarn

-`Yarn <https://yarnpkg.com>`_ reads from ``package.json`` the requirements and download locally in ``/usr/share/ravada/public/fallback``.

-To finish, enable the ``fallback`` parameter in ``/etc/rvd_front.conf``,
+Since Ravada 0.5 release we package the required javascript and CSS files.
+You can enable the local copy setting the file ``/etc/rvd_front.conf`` in your host.

 ::